 Who Fits the VP of Sales Role: Since this role has been around the longest, most people are clear on who fits.
 The more relevant question might be whether a sales leader has “outgrown” the role, or whether there should be an “S” in front of the “VP”.
-Characteristics that fit a Sales VP role include:
+Typical skills or characteristics of Sales VPs:

 - Leaders who is adept at managing to sales goals (particularly current year pipeline)

 - Skillful collaborators and communicators across the organization